-At the annual conference of the Virginia Municipal League in October 2014, Herndon Mayor Lisa Merkel and members of the Herndon Town Council accepted the Virginia Municipal League's (VML) "Green Government" Certification in recognition of the town's achievements in implementing environmental policies and actions.
-This is the second time the town has received this prestigious designation.
+The Town was award the Virginia Municipal League's (VML) 2017 "Green Government" Certification in recognition of the town's achievements in implementing environmental policies and actions.

 Programs and initiatives that qualified the town for Green Government Certification include:

 - Safe Routes to School (SRTS) program, encouraging walking and bicycling to neighborhood schools, funded through a grant received from Virginia Department of Transportation

 - Household sustainable living practices such as a community wide-recycling program that exceeds state guidelines and is promoted to residents by activities such as the "Battle of the Bottles," conducted with the Herndon Environmental Network

 - High-density mixed use plan for redevelopment of the Herndon Transit Oriented Core near the future Herndon Metrorail Station

 - Establishment of energy usage baselines for town facilities and light fixtures